 Mr. Sobel currently resides in Bergen County, New Jersey.
 He earned his B.F.A. degree in Advertising Design from New York Institute of Technology, Old Westbury, New York.

 Andrew Blevins | Production Editor

 Andrew Blevins grew up in rural North Georgia and studied English and Cognitive Science at the University of Georgia.
 He has served as an intern at Penguin Classics and n+1 Magazine.
 He lives in Brooklyn, where, in addition to managing books, he is pursuing an M.F.A. in creative writing at Brooklyn College.
 His writing has appeared in Crazyhorse, Real Life, The Point, n+1 online, The Common, and Websafe 2k16.

 Patrick Cline | Production Editor

 Patrick Cline grew up in New Haven, Connecticut and attended Wesleyan University, where he studied English and Creative Writing.
 Prior to joining The Froebe Group, his employment history included Columbia University Press, The Paris Review, Sarah Lazin Books, and Wesleyan University Press.
-When not managing projects, Mr. Cline is also studying to receive an M.A. in creative writing at the University of Arizona, where he is Editor-in-Chief of the Sonora Review.
+When not managing projects, Mr. Cline is also studying to receive an M.F.A. in creative writing at the University of Arizona, where he is Editor-in-Chief of the Sonora Review.
 His writing has appeared in Zoetrope: All-Story and Diagram.